lf-edge/eden/experimental/benchmark/README.md

 # Overview

-The eventual goal is to be able to automatically run and compare benchmarks between different versions of EVE.
+The eventual goal is to be able to run benchmarks as applications on EVE and compare the results of those benchmarks, so that the performance impact to applications resulting from changes to EVE can be measured.

 [Phoronix test suite](https://www.phoronix-test-suite.com/) is a framework for running benchmarks natively on both Linux and Windows.
 Primarily it is